Have you added a new furry friend to your household?

 Next, for the crate’s height, measure your pup from the ground to the top of their head (or the top of their ears if they stand erect), again adding two to four inches.
 Typically, you should add two inches for smaller breeds and four inches for larger breeds.

-These dividers allow you to buy a bigger crate, but slowly adjust the crate’s size over time as your puppy grows.
+These dividers allow you to buy a bigger crate but slowly adjust the crate’s size over time as your puppy grows.
 Eventually, you’ll no longer need the divider.

-2. Choose the right type of crate
+2. Choose the correct type of crate

 Plastic crates are another potential option depending on your needs.
 They are durable, secure, lightweight, provide more privacy, and work well for travel.
 However, with less circulation, they may trap odors and require more cleaning.

 If your dog is a massive chewer or escape artist, then a heavy-duty dog crate might be the way to go, although these crates are usually more expensive.
-However, these crates often last longer, can be used both indoors and outdoors, and are fairly easy to clean.
+However, these crates often last longer, can be used indoors and outdoors, and are relatively easy to clean.
 They are often made from a stronger metal material with more security features.

 3. Choose the right bedding for your dog crate